Functional Specifications

 - AC-7.1.1: A “Login” button is visible to unauthenticated users.

-- AC-7.1.2: Clicking Login opens a modal or navigates to a login form with Username and Password fields.
+- AC-7.1.2: Clicking Login opens a modal state with Username and Password fields without leaving the task-manager context.

 - AC-7.1.3: Submitting valid credentials authenticates the user and grants access to task data.